lyz-code/blue-book/docs/gtd.md

 It can also help to review in the weeklies all the ticklers of the week to avoid surprises.

 If you want to make the project go away from your `todo` or `someday` until the tickler date, move it to the `tickler.org` file.

+#### Soft recurrent tasks

+There are some tasks that have a soft recurrence meaning that once you do them you don't want them to show up in your list of actions until a specific time has passed.
+You could use a recurrent `DEADLINE` or `SCHEDULED` but as we've seen earlier that will clutter your calendar pretty soon.
+Try following the next workflow with these tasks:

+- Add the `:soft_recurrence:` tag to keep them tracked.
+- Add them to the tickler file with a recurrent appointment date `<2023-03-13 Mon ++1w>` and the `:tickler:` tag so that it doesn't show up in the agenda view even if you move it to another file.
+- When the appointed day comes you'll review the tickler elements as part of your day's routine.
+If you think it's time to do it, refile it to the `todo.org` file, if not, adjust the recurrence period and set the next date.
+Even though this workflow is reproducing the "kick the can forward" that we want to avoid, the idea is that once you get the period right you'll never have to do it again.
+If you see that after some iterations the period keeps on changing, maybe this workflow is not working for that kind of task and you may need to think of a better system `¯\(°_o)/¯`.
+- Once you complete the item, the new one will be spawned, once it has refile it to the tickler file again.

+We use appointments instead of `DEADLINE` or `SCHEDULED` so that they don't clutter the tickler view if you don't do them on the appointment date.

+Another option is not to archive the DONE tasks and in the weekly reset them to TODO the ones that you want to do the next week.

+### Setting up your filing system

+You will resist the whole process of capturing information if your reference systems are not fast, functional, and fun.
+Thus you need to envision a system at hand that supports both physical and digital content.
+Without a streamlined system for both, you will resist keeping potentially valuable information, or what you do keep will accumulate in inappropriate places.

+We’re concerned here mostly with general-reference filing, anything that you want to keep for its interesting or useful data or purpose and that doesn’t fit into your specialized filing systems and won’t stand up by itself on a shelf.
+For example articles, brochures, pieces of paper, notes, printouts, documents, and even physical things like tickets, keys, buyers-club membership cards, and flash drives.

+It should take you less than one minute to pick something up out of your in-tray, decide it needs no next action but has some potential future value, and finish storing it in a trusted system.
+If it takes longer, you’ll likely stack it or stuff it somewhere instead.
+Besides being fast, the system needs to be fun and easy, current and complete.
+Otherwise you’ll unconsciously resist emptying your in-tray because you know there’s likely to be something in there that ought to get filed, and you won’t even want to look at the papers or your clogged e-mail.
+If you have to get up every time you have some ad hoc piece of paper you want to file, or you have to search multiple places on your computer for an appropriate location for a piece of information you want to keep, you’ll tend to stack it or leave it in its original place instead of filing it.

+You must feel equally comfortable about filing a single piece of paper on a new topic, even a scribbled note, in its own file as you would about filing a more formal, larger document.

+Whatever you need to do to get your reference system to that quick and easy standard for everything it has to hold, do it.
+For example purge your files at least once a year, that keeps it from going stale and becoming the dreaded black hole- .

+### Digital general reference

+It is very helpful to have a visual map sorted in ways that make sense, either by indexes or data groups organized effectively, usually in an alphabetic order.

+The biggest issue for digitally oriented people is that the ease of capturing and storing has generated a write-only syndrome: all they’re doing is capturing information—not actually accessing and using it intelligently.
+Some consciousness needs to be applied to keep one’s potentially huge digital library functional, versus a black hole of data easily dumped in there with a couple of keystrokes.

+You need to consistently check how much room to give yourself so that the content remains meaningfully and easily accessible, without creating a black hole of an inordinate amount of information amorphously organized.

+### Physical general reference

+One idea is to have one system/place where you order the content alphabetically, not multiple ones.
+People have a tendency to want to use their files as a personal management system, and therefore they attempt to organize them in groupings by projects or areas of focus.
+This magnifies geometrically the number of places something isn’t when you forget where you filed it.

 ## Capture all your stuff